dannyhope/uxbrighton/admin/README.md

 # Netlify CMS configuration files

-This `admin/` directory contains the Netlify CMS files necessary to run the CMS GUI and make content changes.
+This `admin/` directory of this repo contains the Netlify CMS files necessary to run the CMS GUI and make content changes.

 ## Local development